dzervoudakes/grindstonejs/README.md

 ##### width()

-_Returns the width value of the specified selector as an integer.
-To change the width (in px), enter in the "num" parameter.
-If simply returning the current width, this will only apply to the first match in the set and includes padding.
+_Return the width value of the specified selector as an integer.
+To change the width (in px), enter in the "num" parameter._
+_If simply returning the current width, this will only apply to the first match in the set and includes padding.
 Setting the width will apply to all elements in the set._

 ```
 $(selector).width();